 Hebridean Sky Review

-AdventureSmith Explorations’ Hebridean Sky review includes a detailed description of the small ship including deck plans and a photo gallery.
+AdventureSmith Explorations’ Hebridean Sky review includes a detailed description of the small ship including deck plans and a photo gallery, along with a dedicated Hebridean Sky Ship Review with insights from two of our specialists who traveled aboard different charters.
 Our polar experts have been aboard the Hebridean Sky firsthand.
 Please read our Hebridean Sky review below then contact our Antarctica cruise experts to compare the Hebridean Sky with other Antarctic small ship cruises.
 Choose the Hebridean Sky if you are seeking an elegant, luxury ship for your Antarctic expedition.
 Her relative small size compared to other polar vessels gives the feel of a private yacht, yet her cabins remain roomy, some with sliding glass doors and private balconies.

 Built in 1992 under the name M/V Sea Explorer then refurbished in 2016, Hebridean Sky underwent an extensive, multimillion-dollar renovation that transformed her into one of the finest small ships sailing the polar regions.
 All suites and public spaces were completely redecorated.
 With eight accommodation categories, Hebridean Sky provides luxury options for all travelers.

 Her 75 members of expedition staff and crew offer service that is second to none on once-in-a-lifetime voyages, including the unique offering of participation in the Citizen Science Program, creating connection with the landscape through offering opportunities to contribute to the scientific knowledge base of the climate and Antarctica.